2024 Next Generation Fellowship and Training Applications

 The Annual Richard King Trainee Award for Best Publication

-In order to encourage genetics and genetic counseling trainees in their professional development,
+In order to encourage medical genetics and genetic counseling trainees in their professional development,

 Genetics in Medicine

-and the ACMG Foundation for Genetic and Genomic Medicine offer an annual award recognizing the most outstanding research publication by an American Board of Medical Genetics and Genomics (ABMGG)- or Accreditation Council for Genetic Counseling (ACGC)-accredited program trainee (or international equivalent).
-The award consists of a $1,000 cash prize to the recipient as well as support towards the cost of travel, hotel and registration costs OR registration costs for virtual attendance for the annual ACMG Annual Clinical Genetics Meeting that year1
+and the ACMG Foundation for Genetic and Genomic Medicine offer an annual award recognizing the most outstanding research publication by an American Board of Medical Genetics and Genomics (ABMGG)- or Accreditation Council for Genetic Counseling (ACGC)-accredited program trainee or international equivalent.
+The award consists of a $1,000 cash prize to the recipient as well as support towards the cost of travel, hotel and registration OR registration costs for virtual attendance for the ACMG Annual Clinical Genetics Meeting that year1

 .
-Eligible individuals are an ABMGG- or ACGC-accredited program trainees (or international equivalent), or trainees in their first year post-training (for genetic counselors, first year post-master’s degree), who have been first author or corresponding author on a paper published the preceding calendar year in Genetics in Medicine.
+Eligible individuals are ABMGG-, ACGC-accredited program trainees or international equivalent, or trainees in their first year post-training (for genetic counselors, first year post-master’s degree), who have been first author or corresponding author on a paper published the preceding calendar year in Genetics in Medicine.